SETL-Framework/setl/docs/data_access_layer/Repository.md

 mySparkRepository.findBy(myCondition2)  // load data from disk as the condition differs from the previous one mySparkRepository.findBy(myCondition2)  // load data from cache

-mySparkRepository.save(data)  // read cache will be cleared when save is invoked mySparkRepository.findBy(myCondition2)  // load data from disk
+mySparkRepository.save(data)  // read cache will be cleared when save is called mySparkRepository.findBy(myCondition2)  // load data from disk
 ```